phongduong/my-portfolio/data/posts/you-can’t-plant-a-tree-and-expect-it-to-grow-like-a-beanstalk-overnight.md

 Gardening is my hobby after work hours.
 It helps me relax and workout.
 It's good for both my mind and health.

 Gardening is also my teacher.
 It teaches me a lot of lessons.
 One of them is patience.
-We can't rush.
-We have to wait for the seed to germinate and take care of it until it's mature.
+I can't rush.
+I have to wait for the seed to germinate and take care of it until it's mature.

 I apply the lesson to everything I do in my life.
 I don't rush and enjoy the growing process.